Porogaramu/Porogaramu/README.md

 ## Hi there 👋

 All my information is at https://striker2783.github.io/.
+This profile is for my school projects.

 <!--
 **Porogaramu/Porogaramu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.